-Compassionate use is a pathway for very sick patients to try new, promising drugs that have not yet been approved.
-The Compassionate Use Navigator provides personal assistance and serves as a clearinghouse of up-to-date information on the compassionate use application process.
+Compassionate use is a pathway for very sick patients to try new, promising drugs that have not yet been approved by the FDA.
+These medicines are called investigational or experimental drugs.
+The Compassionate Use Navigator provides personal assistance and provides up-to-date information and guidance on the compassionate use application process.

 We created the Compassionate Use Navigator as a service for the pediatric oncology community – physicians, families, and advocates.
 You can use resources on our site and request our help with a compassionate use application to drug companies, the FDA and IRBs.